Best hikes in Oregon

 The trail makes a bit of a climb before reaching the shimmering Little Strawberry Lake.
 This peaceful spot is ideal for taking in the scenery and scanning the area for deer, mountain goats, and other wildlife.

-Although the landscape is breathtaking during the summer, mosquitoes are brutal in the Strawberry Wilderness this time of year and repellent is a must.
+TIP: Don’t forget the bug spray for this one!
+Although the landscape is breathtaking during the summer, mosquitoes are brutal in the Strawberry Wilderness this time of year.

 RELATED: Guide to the Strawberry Mountain Wildness